-thereby reducing the problem to the solution of two quadratic equations in two unknowns, the above equation and the third normality condition.
+thereby reducing the problem to the solution of two quadratic equations in two unknowns, the above equation and the third normality condition, i.e., the constraint.
 While it is not too difficult to manipulate two quadratic bivariate equations to derive one single monovariate equation, one must avoid cumbersome algebraic manipulations.
 Notice that which is linear in x_1 , and hence, readily yields an expression for x_1 in terms of x_2 , namely,